 It turns out that our bodies have an innate ability to rise at the same time every morning—that’s why you often find yourself awake right before your alarm goes off.
 The catch?
 You have to force yourself to go to bed at the same time every night.
 Your body can’t develop a healthy rhythm without a predictable routine.
 You may have to forgo one more episode of Grey’s Anatomy, but if it means just one extra hour of sleep, your body will thank you in the morning.
 If all goes well, you’ll start to rely on your alarm clock less and less.

 Make your alarm sound less…alarming

 One of the worst parts of waking up is the sound of the alarm itself.
 I can still remember what my old alarm clock sounded like in high school, and I still flinch when I think of it.
 These negative associations only make waking up more difficult.
 Instead, why not use some music or gentle environmental sounds to make the experience more pleasant?
 Maybe you’ll be more excited to start the day if you’re roused by your favorite jams.
 Whatever you choose, it can’t be worse than the default.

 Use natural light

-Sunlight has always been our best alarm clock—it's how our bodies have woken up for thousands of years.
+Sunlight has always been our best alarm clock—it’s how our bodies have woken up for thousands of years.
 If you sleep next to a window, try to leave the blinds open so light can filter through.
 If you live in a city and the noise or light pollution makes this impossible, consider using a sunlight alarm clock, which wakes you by mimicking a sunrise and spreading light throughout the room gradually at a designated time.
-At least one study demonstrates biological and psychological benefits to using these products.
+At least one study demonstrates biological and psychological benefits of using these products.

 So now you know how to wake up without an alarm.
 And while we know that you might not be able to abandon alarm clocks entirely, you can certainly try to make them as pleasant as possible!